Project-Pandora-Game/pandora-documentation/asset_creation/pages/Glossary.md

 It also allows applying additional effects when the lock is locked (or not present/unlocked).
 The most common effect is `blockAddRemove: true`, which prevents the item from being removed (or added) if it is locked.
-The second most common effect is to use `blockModules: ['...']` to lock specific modules.
+The second most common effect is to use `blockModules: ['...']` to lock specific other modules while the lock is locked.

 ### "Text" module